goneal26/momforth/README.md

 ## Usage

 Run `momforth --help` for usage information.

-Language specification coming soon!
+If you want to know more about how the language works, read the [documentation](DOC.md).

 ## Build and Run